OfficeDev/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 **MS-XXXX\_SharePointServer2010\_SHOULDMAY.deployment.ptfconfig**        | Provides the configuration properties for SHOULD and MAY requirements supported by Microsoft SharePoint Server 2010 Service Pack 2 (SP2).
 **MS-XXXX\_SharePointServer2013\_SHOULDMAY.deployment.ptfconfig**        | Provides the configuration properties for SHOULD and MAY requirements supported by Microsoft SharePoint Server 2013 Service Pack 1 (SP1).
 **MS-XXXX\_SharePointServer2016\_SHOULDMAY.deployment.ptfconfig**        | Provides the configuration properties for SHOULD and MAY requirements supported by Microsoft SharePoint Server 2016.
+**MS-XXXX\_SharePointServer2019\_SHOULDMAY.deployment.ptfconfig**        | Provides the configuration properties for SHOULD and MAY requirements supported by Microsoft SharePoint Server 2019.
 ### Configuring the test suite client using the setup configuration script

 The setup configuration script is only implemented for